 Email Copywriting is the backbone of your email marketing campaign.

-It is what helps you to convey the right message, build connections, establish trust and long-term relationships with your readers.
+It is what helps you to convey the right message, build connections, and establish trust and long-term relationships with your readers.

 The right email copy can convert a potential buyer into a long-term customer.
-A bad copy, on other hand, can ruin your reputation right away from selling anything at all.
+A bad copy, on the other hand, can ruin your reputation right away from selling anything at all.

 Even though the copy is all about selling, writing one is more than that.
 You need to be perceptive, strategic, and impactful with it.

-Email copy includes the subject line and the email body which convinces people to take a specific action.
+Email copy includes the subject line and the email body, which convinces people to take a specific action.